Napa Valley AVA

 A total of only 450 cases were released that first year and then the story got really interesting.

 “We entered the first wine in a competition on the east coast,” recalled Art Seavey.
-Art is Bill’s son and current general manager at Seavey Vineyard.
+Art is Bill’s son and one of the current owners of Seavey Vineyard, along with his siblings, Will, Dorie, Fred and Charley.
 “When the judges broke for lunch, none other than Robert Parker picked up an open bottle to have with his lunch.
 It was our initial release Cabernet and he wound up enjoying the wine.
 He awarded the wine a 95 in his publication and our winery was off to the races.”

 Little has changed at Seavey Vineyard in the thirty-plus years since its inception.
 A total of 40 acres are under vine and the former winery has been restored to its stony greatness.
 It is easy to imagine the sylvan beauty and setting the early wine pioneers enjoyed.